bukosabino/ta/README.md

 > pip3 install ta
 ```

-You can get examples of code in "examples_to_use" folder.
+You can get code examples in "examples_to_use" folder.

-If you don't know any feature you can visualize the notebook: "examples/visualize_features.ipynb".
+If you don't know any feature you can view the notebook: "examples/visualize_features.ipynb".

-Note: To use the notebook you will need install matplotlib and jupyter lab.
+Note: To execute the notebook you will need install 'matplotlib' and 'jupyter lab'.
 So:

 ```sh
 > pip3 install matplotlib==2.1.2